 P5R Vinesauce Mod – Devlog #4

-It’s been awhile since I posted a formal update about this mod.
-See the first three from last year here: #1, #2, #3
+It’s been a while since I last shared a proper update on this mod.
+If you missed the first three from last year, check them out here: #1, #2, #3.

-This past Christmas, I premiered a teaser trailer for the Persona 5 Royal Vinesauce mod on my YouTube channel.
-The video is set to the song Eminence by Red Vox, and focuses on dungeon exploration and battles featuring both Vinny and Scoot as playable characters.
+This past Christmas, I dropped a teaser trailer for the Persona 5 Royal Vinesauce mod on my YouTube channel.
+Set to Eminence by Red Vox, the video highlights dungeon exploration and battles, featuring Vinny and Scoot as playable characters.

-Moving into this new year, I want to announce some recent developments, and clear up any misconceptions about the mod that may exist.
+With the new year in full swing, I want to share some recent developments and clear up any misconceptions about the mod.

 The Inclusion of Vargskelethor Joel